karlseguin/MongoLight-node/readme.md

 Define your classes:

 	class User
-		mongolight.extend @, -> new User()
+		mongolight.extend @

-The 2nd parameter is the function used to instantiate your object when getting them from the MongoDB.
-You could pre-initialize anything here.
-An optional 3rd options parameter can be specified:
+An optional 2nd options parameter can be specified:

 	class User
-		mongolight.extend @, {name: 'people'}, -> new User()
+		mongolight.extend @, {name: 'people'}

-The supported values for this 3rd parameter:
+The supported values for options are:

 * name: what to name this collection (by default it'll be inferred from the class name)